hollow-leaf/psyduck/README.md

 ### Introduction

 This project envisions revolutionizing viewer-streamer interactions in live streaming platforms through a Chrome extension that enables donations using ERC-1155 tokens.
-By leveraging blockchain technology, it aims to enhance viewer engagement and provide content creators with a novel and transparent revenue stream.
+By leveraging blockchain technology, it aims to enhance viewer engagement and provide content creators with a novel and transparent revenue stream.Blockchain technology provide:

+- Increase Transparency: Blockchain's transparency allows audiences to clearly see how their donations, purchases, or participation are processed and utilized, enhancing trust and willingness to engage.

+- Create New Interactive Methods: Utilizing blockchain, unique digital assets (e.g., NFTs) can be created, serving as rewards for audience participation.
+These assets may include digital art, limited-edition content, or exclusive access to specific events.

+- Provide Unique Rewards and Incentives: Blockchain enables the design of unique reward mechanisms for audience participation, such as cryptocurrency rewards, ranking systems, or NFTs proving their engagement.

+- Ensure Transaction Security and Decentralization: Blockchain's security and decentralization ensure the safety of user data and transactions, increasing audience desire to use blockchain-based platforms.

+- Use of Smart Contracts: Smart contracts automate many interaction processes, such as donation execution, voting, or other forms of audience participation.
+This automation not only improves efficiency but also enhances the attractiveness of participation.

+- Enhance Community and Belonging: By creating a shared, decentralized community experience, blockchain helps audiences feel integral to the community, boosting their engagement and loyalty.

 Our solution has the following features and advantages: